-A new national emblem of the State of Qatar was unveiled on 15 September 2022 by the Prime Minister and Minister of Interior Sheikh Khalid bin Khalifa bin Abdul Aziz Al Thani.
+A new national emblem of the State of Qatar was unveiled on 15 September 2022 by the Prime Minister and Minister of Interior, Sheikh Khalid bin Khalifa bin Abdul Aziz Al Thani.

-As part of its efforts to create a coherent identity, Qatar has upgraded its national emblem to symbolize the nation’s unity for future generations.
+To create a coherent identity, Qatar has upgraded its national emblem to symbolize the nation’s unity for future generations.
 Here is everything you need to know about the new Qatar National Emblem.

 What is a National Emblem?